Central Florida Zoo and Botanical Gardens are on the edge of Lake Monroe in Sanford, Florida.

 You can see amphibians at the Central Florida Sanford Zoo, including poison dart frogs, salamanders, and the African bullfrog, in the Herpetarium.

-The Insect Zoo inside the Wayne M. Densch Discovery Center also has some amphibians on display.
+The Insect Zoo inside the Wayne M. Densch Discovery Center also displays some amphibians.

 Birds at the Sanford Zoo

-All through the zoo visit, visitors see a wide variety of birds, including birds of prey, tropical parrots, and even some local wildlife.
+Visitors through the zoo visit see various birds, including birds of prey, tropical parrots, and even some local wildlife.

 Don’t miss out on the American Black Vulture and Bald Eagle.

-At the Central Florida Zoo, you can see various invertebrate species in the Insect Zoo, inside the Wayne M. Densch Discovery Center.
+At the Central Florida Zoo, you can see various invertebrate species inside the Insect Zoo, inside the Wayne M. Densch Discovery Center.

 Some of this section’s highlights are – the Giant African Millipede, Chilean Rose Tarantula, Madagascar Hissing Cockroach, and Mexican Redknee Tarantula.